bksramos/A3_AI_Engineer_case/README.md

 3. **Start Ollama (if not running):**
    - On Windows/Mac, open the Ollama app.
+   - In case of fail of connection, even if Ollama is running, do the following in PowerShell:
+     ```sh
+     taskkill /f /im ollama.exe
+     $env:OLLAMA_HOST="0.0.0.0:11434"
+     ollama serve
+     ```
    - On Linux, run:
      ```sh
      ollama serve